nhlong27/movieSite/README.md

 **Demo**
 **Test**
 **Bonus**

-1.2.2 user shall search for shows belong to a certain cast 3.3 user shall bookmark and favorite shows
+1.2.2 user shall search for shows belong to a certain cast 2.1 user shall watch shows in Vietnamese subtitle as a default 3.3 user shall bookmark and favorite shows
 3.4 user shall leave comments and see comment history 3.5 user shall leave reviews and see review history